 International ISO Microchip

-Hip & Elbow Certified Parents with a rating of no less than the German SV rating of "a" Fast Normal (a2) or OFA Good Hips & OFA Normal Elbows.
-All litters will be born with a ZW value of less than 100.
+Hip & Elbow Certified Parents with a rating of no less than the German SV rating of "a" Fast Normal (a2) or OFA Fair Hips & OFA Normal Elbows.

 Degenerative Myelopathy Free - Each litter we produce will always be from parents that have been DNA tested for Degenerative Myelopathy, one parent from each litter will be CLEAR for DM, we will never produce any puppies that would get two copies of this gene making them susceptible to this crippling disease according to the current research.
 Click Here to read more about Degenerative Myelopathy.